 Originally from the Democratic People’s Republic of Texas, Adam completed his undergraduate degree at Washington University in St. Louis before traveling on to Egypt to get his Master’s Degree from the American University in Cairo.
 He is now based in Washington, DC.

-When he’s not grinding his teeth at the day’s news, he currently works at the Democracy Collaborative as a Program Associate for The Next System Project.
-Previously, he has worked with the Atlantic Council, the American Task Force on Palestine, and Americans for Democracy and Human Rights in Bahrain.
+When he’s not grinding his teeth at the day’s news, he currently works at the Atlantic Council as a Program Assistant for the Middle East Strategy Task Force.
+Prior to joining the Council, he interned at the American Task Force on Palestine and Americans for Democracy and Human Rights in Bahrain.

-At Future Left, Adam is the founder and director in addition to the Co-Host of the Future Left Podcast.
+At Future Left, Adam directs content for the Global Conflict and Development and Disruptive Technology beats.
 His professional background revolves around Middle East politics.
 He is also co-host of the Future Left Podcast.
 He’s been published in The Daily Beast, The National, The Yemen Times, and others.

 Phi Services works with clients in a variety of contexts to create a culture of collaboration through adopting and extending the use of collaborative technologies.